 Every application shall be presented to and examined by the competent authority.
 The Competent Authorities in Malta shall undertake due diligence checks (four tier) in respect of both the applicant and dependents.

 - After 90 days after handing in the application:

 - Due diligence fees + passport fees + non-refundable payment of €10,000 remitted.

 - Source of funds verified.

-After 125 days - 140 days after handing in the application:
+- After at least 120 days after handing in the application: